genaiopstest/sample-app-aoai-chatGPT/GHA_SETUP.md

 ### Branch Protection Rules

-Optionally, you can set branch protection rules for the `main` and `develop` branches to enforce workflow execution and maintain code quality.
+Optionally, you can set branch protection rules for the `main`, `develop`, and `qa` branches to enforce workflow execution and maintain code quality.

 1. **Navigate to Branches:**